Smoothing proximal gradient method for general structured sparse regression: Smoothing proximal gradient

-As for the time complexity, assuming that we can pre-compute and store $\bX^T\bX$ and $\bX^T\by$ with the time complexity of $O(J^2N)$, the main computational cost in each iteration comes from calculating the gradient $\nabla h (\bw_t)$.
-As we discussed in the Section \ref{sec:back}, the existing methods for solving \eqref{eq:obj_glasso} with the $\ell_1/\ell_2$ mixed-norm based overlapping-group-lasso penalty include FOBOS \citep{Duchi:09} (or subgradient descent) and IPM for SOCP.
-The first approach has the same per-iteration time complexity as our method but with $O(\frac{1}{\epsilon^2})$ convergence rate.
-For IPM for SOCP, although it converges in fewer iterations (i.e., $\log(\frac{1}{\epsilon})$), its per-iteration complexity is higher by orders of magnitude than ours as shown in Table \ref{tab:time_comp}.
-Therefore, the smoothing proximal gradient method is much more efficient and scalable for large-scale problems.
-In addition to time complexity, each IPM iteration of SOCP requires significantly more memory to store the Newton linear system.
+As for the time complexity, the main computational cost in each iteration comes from calculating the gradient $\nabla h (\bw_t)$.
+Therefore, SPG shares almost the same per-iteration time as the subgradient descent but with a~faster convergence rate.
+In more details, if $J<N$ and $\bX^T\bX$ and $\bX^T{\mathbf y}$ can be pre-computed and stored in memory, the computation of the first part of $\nabla h (\bw_t)$, $(\bX^T \bX) \bw_t- (\bX^T{\mathbf y})$, takes the time complexity of $O(J^2)$.
+Otherwise, if $J>N$, we can compute this part by $\bX^T (\bX\bw_t- {\mathbf y})$, which takes the time complexity of $O(JN)$.
+As for the generic solver, IPM for SOCP for overlapping group lasso or IPM for QP for graph-guided fused lasso, although it converges in fewer iterations [i.e., $\log(\frac{1}{\varepsilon})$], its per-iteration complexity is higher by orders\vadjust{\goodbreak} of magnitude than ours as shown in Table \ref{tabtimecomp}.
+In addition to time complexity, IPM requires the pre-storage of $\bX^T\bX$ and each IPM iteration requires significantly more memory to store the Newton linear system.
+Therefore, the SPG is much more efficient and scalable for large-scale problems.

-\begin{remark} If we can pre-compute and store $\bX^T\bX$, the per-iteration time complexity of our method is independent of sample size $N$ as shown in Table \ref{tab:time_comp}.
-If $J$ is very large, $\bX^T\bX$ may not fit into memory.
-In such a case, we compute $\bX^T(\bX\bw^t)$ for each iteration; and the per-iteration time complexity will increase by a factor of $N$ but still less than that for IPM for SOCP.
-For the logistic loss, the per-iteration complexity is also linear in $N$. \end{remark}

-\subsection{Summary and Discussions}
+\subsection{Summary and discussions}

 The insight of our work was drawn from two lines of earlier works.
-The first one is the proximal gradient methods (e.g., Nesterov's composite gradient method \citep{Nesterov:07}, FISTA \citep{FISTA}).
-They have been widely adopted to solve optimization problems with a convex loss and a relatively simple non-smooth penalty, and achieve $O(\frac{1}{\sqrt{\epsilon}})$ convergence rate.
-However, the complex structure of the non-separable penalties considered in this paper makes it intractable to solve the proximal operator exactly.
+The first one is the proximal gradient methods (e.g., Nesterov's composite gradient method [\citet{Nesterov07}], FISTA [\citet{FISTA}].
+They have been widely adopted to solve optimization problems with a convex loss and a relatively simple nonsmooth penalty, achieving $O(\frac{1}{\sqrt{\varepsilon}})$ convergence rate.
+However, the complex structure of the nonseparable penalties considered in this paper makes it intractable to solve the proximal operator exactly.
 This is the challenge that we circumvent via smoothing.